-This UNESCO World Heritage Site was first recognised in 1994 for its exceptional natural beauty and aesthetic importance.
-In 2000, Ha Long Bay had the honour of being recognised for the second time for its geomorphic and physiographic features.
+The UNESCO World Heritage Site of Halong Bay was first recognised in 1994 for its exceptional natural beauty and aesthetic importance.
+In 2000, Halong Bay had the honour of being recognised for the second time for its geomorphic and physiographic features.

-However, many travelers are unaware that Ha Long Bay has immense value to the world because of its rare concentration of biodiversity, culture and history.
-And it’s this unique value that makes Ha Long Bay a magical destination where travelers can get up close and personal with the beating heart of Vietnam.
+Many travelers are unaware that Halong Bay also has immense value to the world because of its rare concentration of biodiversity, culture and history.
+And it’s this unique value that makes Halong Bay a magical destination where travellers can get up close and personal with the beating heart of Vietnam.

 Breathtaking views and landscapes

-Ha Long is not a large area, but it packs 1969 islands and islets into its 1,553 km2.
-The limestone islands boast caves, caverns and grottoes, many hidden and still waiting to be discovered.
+While Halong Bay is not a large area, it packs 1969 islands and islets into its 1,553 km2.
+Limestone towers, islands and islets boast caves, caverns and grottoes, many hidden and still waiting to be discovered.
 Some islands are completely hollow.
 Framing the islands are gorgeous beaches, the emerald sea lapping gently on the soft, white sand.

-Cruising the islands is the only way to truly experience Ha Long Bay.
-On a Paradise Cruise, you can take in the picture-perfect serenity of the area from balconies, sun deck and the front of the boat in complete luxury.
-Watch the sun rise and set over the bay, all pink and orange and plump, and breathe the fresh air, tangy with salt, deep into your lungs, recharging your soul.
+Cruising the islands is the only way to truly experience Halong Bay.
+On a Paradise Cruise vessel, you can take in the picture-perfect serenity of the area from balconies, sun deck and the front of the boat in complete luxury.
+Watch the sun rise and set over the Bay, all pink and orange and plump, and breathe the fresh air - tangy with salt - deep into your lungs, recharging your soul.

 And don’t be put off by forecasts of rain.
-Even inclement weather and mist can’t dampen the beauty of Ha Long; instead, rain creates a soft, mysterious ambiance, reminiscent of an ancient time long past...
+Even inclement weather and mist can’t dampen the beauty of Halong Bay; instead, rain creates a soft, mysterious ambiance, reminiscent of an ancient time long past...

 While UNESCO recognition is relatively recent, Ha Long has been billions of years in the making.
 For eons, the deep water of the bay was filled with fine mud and sediment that that rarely shifted, even with rising and falling sea levels.

-It was in the Carboniferous period-during the late Paleozoic Era and some 300 million years ago-that the area rose due to tectonic activity.
-The shallower and warmer water of the bay formed the limestone - up to one kilometre thick - that makes Ha Long so unique.
+It was in the Carboniferous period - during the late Paleozoic Era and some 300 million years ago - that the area lifted due to tectonic activity.
+The shallower and warmer water in the bay formed the limestone - up to one kilometre thick - that makes Halong so unique.

-During the Jurassic and Cretaceous Periods, the area shifted again and, over millions of years, became mountainous highlands, exposing the limestone and forming karsts.
+During the Jurassic and Cretaceous periods, the area shifted again and, over millions of years, became mountainous highlands, exposing the limestone and forming karsts.
 The limestone karsts eroded over time, forming millions of small caverns and canyons.
-Flooding caused the bay to sink, turning caves and tunnels into deep valleys between rising columns of rock as the limestone dissolved.
+Flooding caused the bay to sink, turning caves and tunnels into deep valleys amid rising columns of rock as the limestone dissolved.

-What is also of interest to tourists who visit Ha Long is the rich tradition of ancient Viet culture found in the area, with the Soi Nhu culture being the oldest culture, followed by Cai Beo, then Ha Long.
+Aside from the geology and landscape, what is also of interest to tourists who visit Halong is the rich tradition of ancient Viet culture found in the area, with the Soi Nhu culture being the oldest culture, followed by Cai Beo, then Ha Long.

 Soi Nhu people: the first culture discovered

 The Soi Nhu culture was first detected by Swedish archaeologist, geologist and paleontologist Johan Gunner Andersson in 1938.
-On digs in the area, he found evidence of ancient Vietnamese in Ha Long Bay and Bai Tu Long area.
+On various digs in the area, he found evidence of ancient Vietnamese people in Halong Bay and Bai Tu Long area.

-In 1967, Vietnamese archaeologists uncovered stone tools, ceramic fragments as well as human and animal fossils in Soi Nhu cave.
-Piecing together the archaeological evidence, it was clear that the Soi Nhu people subsisted on shellfish, supplemented by local fruits and vegetables.
+In 1967, Vietnamese archaeologists uncovered stone tools and ceramic fragments as well as human and animal fossils in Soi Nhu cave.
+Piecing together the archaeological evidence, it became clear that the Soi Nhu people subsisted on shellfish, supplemented by local fruits and vegetables.

-Subsequent geological studies have revealed that Soi Nhu culture existed between 6,000 to 18,000 years ago, and were scattered across the Gulf of Tonkin in Ha Long, Bai Tu Long and Lan Ha.
+Subsequent geological studies revealed that Soi Nhu culture existed between 6,000 to 18,000 years ago, and were scattered across the Gulf of Tonkin in Halong, Bai Tu Long and Lan Ha.

 Cai Beo people: advancing the culture

-Around the same time as Johann Andersson’s uncovered the existence of the Soi Nhu people in 1938, French archaeologist Madeline Colani discovered the Cai Beo culture.
-These peoples lived in the Lan Ha Bay and Ha Long Bay areas some 4,000 to 7,000 years ago, and were a continuation of the Soi Nhu culture.
+Around the same time as Johann Andersson uncovered the existence of the Soi Nhu people in 1938, French archaeologist Madeline Colani discovered the Cai Beo culture.
+These peoples lived in the Lan Ha Bay and Halong Bay area some 4,000 to 7,000 years ago, and were a continuation of the Soi Nhu culture.

-Excavations in these areas have yielded a rich supply of over 500 artifacts used by the Cai Beo: pestles and mortars, grinding tables, axes, nets, statues and unfired pottery, as well as human and animal bones.
-Bronze implements and decorated pottery have also been uncovered that indicate that the Cai Beo culture was quite advanced.
+Excavations in the area have yielded a rich supply of over 500 artifacts used by the Cai Beo: pestles and mortars, grinding tables, axes, nets, statues and unfired pottery, as well as human and animal bones.
+Bronze implements and decorated pottery have also been uncovered that indicate the Cai Beo culture was quite advanced.

 Ha Long Culture